-The first term of the above expansion corresponds to a constant term added to the action and therefore does not matter, since it does not depends on the gauge field $A_\mu$.
+The first term of the above expansion corresponds to a constant term added to the action and therefore does not matter for our purposes, since it does not depend on the gauge field $A_\mu$.
 The contributions come from terms for $n>1$.
-Thus, for $n = 1$ in the expansion above, we have
+Thus, for $n = 1$ in the expansion above,

 The contributions of (11) give rise to terms like tadpoles, which are linear in $A_\mu$ and are divergent in the ultraviolet.
-Because these terms do not contribute to the induction of the CS like term, the same will be disregarded in the calculations below.
-However, we illustrate its graphics to first order in gauge field.
+Because these terms do not contribute to the induction of the CS like term, they will be disregarded in the calculations below.
+However, we illustrate their graphics to the first order in gauge field in Figure 2.